 Kuala Lumpur is a popular layover hub for flights in and around Asia, and it's likely the first place travelers visiting Malaysia will land.
 Add to this that cheap flights make it an easy "border hopping" destination for expats looking to extend their visa in neighboring countries like Thailand.

-The main purpose of our trip to KL was the latter.
-We needed to get a visa extension, found an inexpensive flight.
+The main purpose of our trip to KL was a standard visa run.
+We were living in Chiang Mai and needed to get a visa extension; found an inexpensive flight.
 Boom.
 Decision made.

 I'm going to be totally honest and tell you I was not thrilled about going to Kuala Lumpur.
 Malaysia has been a country I've wanted to explore for quite some time, but the thought of just getting the visa stapled to our passport and exploring only the capital city left me feeling, well, like I was missing out on an entire country.